iarsystems/ewrl78-linker-config-flashlibs/README.md

 ## Benefits
 * Provides simplified setup for new projects relying on any of the __RL78 Flash Libraries__.
-* Reduces the developer efforts when linker reconfiguration is needed, specially when facing target migration in regards to the __RL78 Flash Libraries__.
+* Reduces the developer efforts when linker reconfiguration is needed, specially when retargeting with regards to the __RL78 Flash Libraries__.
 * Offers contiguous __Code Flash__ which leads to improved flexibility when compiled objects placement is performed at the linking stage.
 This is achieved by taking advantage of the linker capability of placing all the **__near** constants from the __ending__ of the mirrorable area in the __Code Flash__ whereas the default linker configuration would start filling the **__near** constants section from the beginning of the __Mirrorable Area__ (normally starting from the address _**0x2000**_ or _**0x3000**_ depending on the target in use).
 * Reduces the __Code Flash__ fragmentation effect which may be noticeable on targets with smaller flash memory installed, also thanks to its better strategy for object placement.